 Long long ago there lived a very rich nobleman.
 But...

-THE SILVER TRACKS – Slavic Fairy Tales
+THE SPIRIT OF THE STEPPES – Slavic Fairy Tales

 Fairy Tales of the Slav Peasants and Herdsmen – THE TWO BROTHERS